Economic history of the United Kingdom: Prosperity of the 1950s

 As noted by historian Martin Pugh:

 The number one selection for the housewife was a washing machine.
-Ownership jumped from 18 percent in 1955 to 29 percent in 1958, and 60 percent in 1966.
+Ownership jumped from 18 per cent in 1955 to 29 per cent in 1958, and 60 per cent in 1966.
 By 1963, 82% of all private households had a television, 72% a vacuum cleaner, and 30% a refrigerator.
 John Burnett notes that ownership had spread down the social scale so that the gap between consumption by professional and manual workers had considerably narrowed.
 The provision of household amenities steadily improved in the late decades of the century.
 From 1971 to 1983, households having the sole use of a fixed bath or shower rose from 88% to 97%, and those with an internal WC from 87% to 97%.
 In addition, the number of households with central heating almost doubled during that same period, from 34% to 64%.
 By 1983, 94% of all households had a refrigerator, 81% a colour television, 80% a washing machine, 57% a deep freezer, and 28% a tumble-drier.